Argyrochosma palmeri

 Argyrochosma palmeri is a fern endemic to Mexico.
 It has narrow, divided leaves with black axes; the leaves are coated in white powder below, and sparsely dusted or free of it above.
-First described as a species in 1887, it was transferred to the new genus Argyrochosma (the "false cloak ferns") in 1987, recognizing their distinctness from the "cloak ferns" (Notholaena sensu stricto).
+First described as a species in 1887, it was transferred to the new genus Argyrochosma in 1987.

 Description

 Argyrochosma palmeri is a medium-sized epipetric fern.
 The rhizome is short, compact, and horizontal.
 It bears linear to lanceolate scales 3 mm long, of a uniform light brown color (or somewhat darker at the base), with entire (toothless) margins.

-From it, the fronds arise in clumps.
+The fronds arise in clumps from the rhizome.
 From base to tip of leaf, they are 10 to 15 cm long, rarely as short as 3 cm.
 Of this length, from 10% to 17% is made up by the stipe (the stalk of the leaf, below the blade).
 Both stipe and rachis (leaf axis) are round and black, lacking hairs, scales or glands and occasionally bearing a very sparse coating of white farina (powder).

 The leaf blades are narrowly oblong or linear.
 They are bipinnate-pinnatifid to tripinnate (cut into pinnae and pinnules that are either deeply lobed or cut into pinnulets), with 8 to 12 pairs of oblong to ovate pinnae, these being somewhat reduced in size and more widely spaced toward the base of the leaf.
 The leaf segments are mostly oblong and obtuse (blunt) at the tip.
 Those closer to the pinna base are attached directly to the axis, while those towards the pinna tip are stalked.
 The black color of the axes passes into the leaf tissue at the base, particularly in the stalked segments; there is no clear joint at the segment base.
 The upper side of the leaf may be bare or have a scattering of white farina, which thickly covers the under side.

 The sori lie along the veins, covering them for nearly their entire length within a fertile segment.
 The leaf edges are slightly curved under, but not otherwise modified into false indusia.
 The sporangia contain 64 spores.

 It is extremely similar to Argyrochosma pallens, with which it was long conflated, but can be distinguished by its black, rather than chestnut-brown, leaf axes which lack glands or scattered scales, and it generally has less farina on the upper surface of the leaf.